By Eve Tahmincioglu and Kelly Sakai-O’Neill

 The key skills include focus and self control; perspective taking; communicating; making connections; critical thinking; taking on challenges; self-directed, engaged learning.
 Research shows that executive function skills affect school readiness, school success, college graduation rates, work and life success; and Galinsky’s book proves that these skills can be taught and encouraged at any age.

 Mind in the Making (MITM) has gone beyond a book, becoming a national early childhood-education movement.
-MITM, part of the preeminent New York-based think tank Families and Work Institute, is now a national initiative to share scientifically based research and applicable strategies for promoting life skills in communities across the country.
+MITM—a program of The Bezos Family Foundation and a partner of Vroom, an initiative of BFF, since its inception—is now a national initiative to share scientifically based research and applicable strategies for promoting life skills in communities across the country.
 This includes hands-on training for educators and parents; partnerships with community leaders and schools; and a series of forums and lectures throughout the nation.

 Given all the enthusiasm among educators and parents alike, the minds behind the Mind in the Making movement have developed a free companion discussion guide and workbook for readers to reflect personally on how these skills take shape in their own lives and what actions can be taken to continue to promote these skills in themselves and the children around them.